TwilioLatamEngHub/plugin-conversations-park-an-interaction/README.md

 # If you use npm
 npm install

+# Create the .env according to the example
+cp .env.example .env
 ```

+- Fill the `.env` file with the URLs of your Twilio functions created earlier `/park-an-interaction` and `/close-an-interaction` respectively.

 - Inside the `/public` folder, create a `appConfig.js` file according to the `appConfig.example.js` file.

-- Go to the `constants.js` file (inside src > utils) and change the URLs according to your Twilio functions created earlier `/park-an-interaction` and `/close-an-interaction`.
+- Go to the `constants.js` file (inside src > utils) and change the URLs .

 - Finally, to deploy the plugin, run: